smooch/Smooch-Slack-dispatcher/readme.md

 DISPATCH_CHANNEL_ID=""
 ```

+Lastly, navigate to _Bot Users_ and create a new bot user.
+You will be able to invite the bot user to channels to which you wish to dispatch events.

 ## Step 3 - authorize the app to your Slack team

 Now, restart your server so that the environment variables are available, and navigate down to _Oauth & Permissions_.
 Here we're going to add our service URL at the /redirect route.